Founder and Director of MBP – Charlotte Mackenzie

 Siphiwe has worked for CHREAA for the past 9 years as part of the paralegal advisory service (PASI).
-His role with the Malawi Bail Project includes logistical planning of training events and distribution of booklets to Magistrates’ Courts and Police Stations in and around Blantyre.
+His role with MBP includes logistical planning of training events and distribution of booklets to Magistrates’ Courts and Police Stations in and around Blantyre.
 Most recently, Siphiwe has completed a Diploma in Project Management with the Institute of Commercial Management in the UK.

 Boxten, a Malawian, spent seven years in prison on remand before being acquitted.
 Following his release he went to Mpemba staff development College to commence his paralegal studies.
 He then joined CHREAA and has been working under Malawi Bail Project since 2014.
 He is passionate about human rights and is hopes to one day become a lawyer and fight for the rights of the voiceless.
 He currently heads up the bail project’s Mwanza office.